-This is the only guide you need for making no-bake cheesecake, from bites to jars, to vegan and gluten-free, I share all the tips, 65+ recipes, and information you need.
+This is the only guide you need for making no-bake cheesecake, from bites to jars, to vegan and gluten-free, I share 65+ recipes plus tips to make them successful.

 Differences between no-bake and regular (baked) cheesecake.